 Several projects have recently been nominated for Emmys — one of the four major entertainment awards in the United States — which recognize artistic and technical merit in the television industry.

-Diana Pacheco, Clayton Richardson, Haley Dowdy and Joseph McElmurray were recommended by their professors for these translation projects.
+Diana Pacheco, Clayton Richardson, Hailey Dowdy and Joseph McElmurray were recommended by their professors for these translation projects.
 Their faculty saw something special within them and thought they would make a perfect fit for their respective project.

 For Pacheco, a biology major in the College of Science and Mathematics, her mentor, Dr. Giada Biasetti, recommended her for one of the “My Augusta Story” video projects after witnessing how well Pacheco presented in Spanish during a class presentation.
 She lent her voice in the Spanish dubbing of the Haley Dowdy story.

 This was not her first experience in dubbing work, but this has been the most impactful, she said.
 Pacheco added it’s important that information is accessible to others, specifically in the medical field in which she works.